ZenarchistCode/ZenLeftovers/readme.txt

 OriginalItemType is the item you consume.
 LeftoverItemType is the item that is dropped on the ground after.
 ItemHealth is the HP of the junk item - 0 means inherit health from the original item, -1 means ruined, 1-100 means HP (1 = badly damaged).
+DropToGround is a true/false 1/0 value - 0 means the junk item will be placed in the player's hands, 1 means the item will be dropped onto the ground.

-You can also disable the use of empty jars as water containers by changing the LeftoverItemType for honey and marmalade to Empty_Honey_NoLiquid and Empty_Marmalade_NoLiquid.
+You can also disable the use of empty jars as water containers by changing the LeftoverItemType for honey and marmalade to Empty_Honey_NoLiquid and Empty_Marmalade_NoLiquid (particularly useful for Namalsk as the default Empty model doesn't freeze).

 Repacking & Credits: